Damian-MG/TFG/README.md

       ```
    2. Configuration:

    Lithops provides an extensible backend architecture (compute, storage) that is designed to work with different Cloud providers and on-premise backends.
-In this sense, you can      code in python and run it unmodified in IBM Cloud, AWS, Azure, Google Cloud and Alibaba Aliyun.
-Moreover, it provides support for running jobs on vanilla kubernetes, or by        using a kubernetes serverless framework like Knative or OpenWhisk.
+In this sense, you can
+   code in python and run it unmodified in IBM Cloud, AWS, Azure, Google Cloud and Alibaba Aliyun.
+Moreover, it provides support for running jobs on vanilla kubernetes, or by
+   using a kubernetes serverless framework like Knative or OpenWhisk.

+   ** The Bucket used has to be of public access: The Public Access group will have the role of Content Reader (one can read and list objects in the bucket)

+##